 Answered By Library Staff

-Last Updated: Apr 16, 2024 Views: 106
+Last Updated: Oct 17, 2024 Views: 198

 Not sure what database holds an article, if at all?
-If you know the title of the article, you should try searching for it in the Discovery catalog (the main search bar on the library homepage) or using this catalog search option that will limit your results automatically (a widget of the catalog, essentially).
+If you know the title of the article, you should try searching for it in the Discovery catalog (the main search bar on the TCC Library homepage) or using this search option that will limit your results to articles automatically (a widget of the catalog, essentially).
 You don't even need to use the periodical title it was published in or the author.
 Sometimes using quotation marks around the article title can help it narrow down what you are searching for.
 Then, limit to articles on the left side after doing a search if you aren't getting exact results.
 Here is an example:

 example